Chinese Porcelain Figurines

 Produce and other real-life items

-• Following the example of other kilns (especially those making Yixing pottery), the kilns in Jingdezhen started making replica of real-life items like fruits, crabs, etc. during the Qianlong reign.
+• Following the example of other kilns (especially those making Yixing pottery), the kilns in Jingdezhen also started making replica of real-life items like fruits, crabs, etc. during the Qianlong reign.

 Longquan Buddha figure